 Other places to visit outside Naples (Day trips)

-- Capri: Short ferry from Molo Beverello.
+Capri: Short ferry from Molo Beverello.
 Walk Capri town, ride up to Anacapri, see Villa San Michele, and take a boat tour around the island when seas are calm.
+For a stress‑free day, look for Capri small‑group boat trips and island tours on Klook.

-- Amalfi Coast (Positano/Amalfi/Ravello): Buses and boats link towns.
+Amalfi Coast (Positano/Amalfi/Ravello): Buses and boats link towns.
 Focus on one or two in a day.
 Expect crowds in summer; shoulder seasons are calmer.
+Consider a day tour or boat trip from Naples or Sorrento to avoid parking and bus queues – you’ll find a range of operators on GetYourGuide.

-- Royal Palace of Caserta: A vast palace with gardens and fountains, often called the “Versailles of Italy.”
+Royal Palace of Caserta: A vast palace with gardens and fountains, often called the “Versailles of Italy.”
 Easy train trip from Napoli Centrale.
+When planning your wider Italy route and train times, it can be handy to double‑check schedules with a metasearch tool such as KAYAK.

 Where to stay: in or outside the centre

-- Stay in the Historic Centre or near Via Toledo/Plebiscito if you want walkable sights, food, and metro access.
-It can be lively and noisy at night.
+- Historic Centre / Via Toledo / Plebiscito: Best if you want walkable sights, food, and metro access.
+It can be lively and noisy at night, but you’re close to many highlights.

-- Chiaia and Santa Lucia are by the waterfront, with calmer evenings and good restaurants.
-Slightly higher prices.
+- Chiaia and Santa Lucia: By the waterfront, with calmer evenings and good restaurants.
+Slightly higher prices but a more relaxed feel.

-- Near Napoli Centrale is practical for early trains to Pompeii, but pick reputable hotels and be street‑smart.
+- Near Napoli Centrale: Practical for early trains to Pompeii and the south.
+Pick reputable hotels and stay street‑smart, especially at night.

 Travel costs (typical)